Consensys/doc.goquorum/docs/HowTo/Configure/ConfigurePTM.md

   The default is the host's certificates.
 * `tlsClientCert` - Path to the file containing the client certificate.
 * `tlsClientKey` - Path to the file containing the client certificate private key.
+* `timeout` - (optional) Timeout when sending messages, in seconds.
+  Setting to 0 disables the timeout.
+  The default is 5 seconds.
+* `httpIdleConnTimeout` - (optional) Idle timeout in seconds.
+  Setting to 0 disables the timeout.
+  The default is 10 seconds.
+* `writeBufferSize` - (optional) Size of the write buffer, in bytes.
+  Setting to 0 or not specifying uses the `http.Transport` default.
+* `readBufferSize` - (optional) Size of the read buffer, in bytes.
+  Setting to 0 or not specifying uses the `http.Transport` default.

 !!! example "http-config-file.toml"